Paravastu Chinnayasuri

-Paravastu Chinnayasuri (1806/7–1861/2) (Telugu: పరవస్తు చిన్నయ సూరి) was a Telugu writer who played a prominent role in the elevation of prose to importance in Telugu literature.
+Paravastu Chinnayasuri (1806/7–1861/2) was a Telugu writer who played a prominent role in the elevation of prose to importance in Telugu literature.
 He was the first Telugu Pandit at the Presidency College, Madras.
-He was born in 1806/7 in Perambur of Chengalpattu district and died in 1861/2.
-Suri was born in a Satani family as the son of Venkata Rangayya, a Vaishnavite scholar.
-He worked as a Telugu teacher at Pachaiyappa's College in Madras.
 He also worked as a law scholar for the Supreme Court of East India Company.
-He was a Pundit in the Sanskrit, Telugu, Prakrit, and Tamil languages.
 He was acclaimed as a profound scholar in Telugu and Sanskrit in the traditional education.
 More than a third of his life span was spent in teaching Telugu in schools and in the Presidency college, Madras.

+Life

+Paravastu Chinnayasuri was born in 1806/7 in Perambur of Chengalpattu district in a Satani family He was the son of Venkata Rangayya, a Vaishnavite scholar.
+He worked as a Telugu teacher at Pachaiyappa's College in Madras.
+He also worked as a law scholar for the Supreme Court of East India Company.
+He was a Pundit in the Telugu, Sanskrit, Prakrit, and Tamil languages.
+He died in 1861/2.